diegozeng/Hippocampal-Sharp-Wave-Ripple-Detection-and-Analysis/README.md

-Filter-Design
+Hippocampal Sharp Wave Ripple Detection and Analysis
 =============

-Actually it is a digital band-pass filter using window functions.
+Actually it is mainly based on a digital band-pass filter using window functions.

 With fixed passband(1000Hz~1500Hz) and center frequency(1250Hz).